Epernay Champagne, France Travel Guide

 Epernay can serve as a springboard for longer regional or national travels, connecting easily to other key destinations.

-Dedicate a full additional day to Reims to explore its Champagne houses, history, and culinary scene.
+Dedicate a full additional day to Reims to tour its Champagne houses, history, and culinary scene.

-Spend an extra day or two immersed in a specific Champagne sub-region, staying overnight in a village B&B.
+Spend an extra day or two immersed in a specific Champagne sub-region, staying sleep over in a village B&B.

 For history buffs, a somber but important visit to Verdun battlefields (approx. 1.5-2 hours drive).